The right spot for fast “fashion frenzy” madness

 A few years back, clothing brands released a new collection robert taylor photography every season.
 This is not the case anymore.
 We now see new clothing on a weekly or monthly basis.
 There are more options for clothing, so more materials are used.
 But at what cost?

-See also Beatnik Fashion
+See also Elijah Spader

 The majority of our clothing is made from cotton, which accounts for 50% of total fibre.
 Research also suggests that nearly 90% of the fibre used in making clothes is genetically modified.
 This means that it uses large amounts of both chemicals and water, which has a negative impact on our environment and our health.
 This is not all.
 Cotton accounts for 18% of global pesticide use, and 25% of total insecticide usage.
 Is it worth the rush to fashion?